felix-lang/felix/doc/articles/unique.rst

 A dead variable can be relivened by assigning it a new uniq value.

-At the end of a function, all uniqely type variables must be dead.
+At the end of a function, all uniqely typed variables must be dead.

-Felix does *NOT* recognise taking the address of a variable as significant,i *except* in the special case the address is immediately used as the first argument of the store at operator `<-`.
+Felix does *NOT* recognise taking the address of a variable as significant, *except* in the special case the address is immediately used as the first argument of the store at operator `<-`.
 Tracking pointer aliases is not impossible but it is hard to do properly, and it can be very expensive.